 And in his head, succubi.
 And in his head eyes watching.
 And in his head minds impinging.
-And in his head titillation for a gardenia a water lily a rose a hyacinth a pair of phlox a wild celandine and a dark flower with petals of obsidian, a stamen of onyx, pistils of anthracite, and the Mind of Hernon, who was the late Juliette's grandfather.
+And in his head titillation for a gardenia and a dark flower with petals of obsidian, a stamen of onyx, pistils of anthracite, and the Mind of Hernon, who was the late Juliette's grandfather.